Data-adaptive doubly robust instrumental variable methods for treatment effect heterogeneity: Discussion

 The methods were motivated and tested in the context of estimating the ATT with effect modification in RCTs with non-adherence to randomised treatment with binary exposure and a continuous outcome.
 However, the methods presented here are applicable to other settings.
 One situation may be where the IV assumptions are believed to be satisfied only after conditioning on baseline covariates, making this applicable to certain observational settings.
 Extensions to situations with continuous exposure are also straight-forward if one is prepared to assume linearity of the treatment effect curve \citep{Toth2016,Vansteelandt2015}.

-We have focused on the $\mbox{ATT}(v)$ as the estimand of interest, but \citet{Ogburn2015} have shown that the same functional of the observed data can be used to identify under monotonicity the local average treatment effects conditional on baseline covariates, LATE(v).
+We have focused on the $\mbox{ATT}(v)$ as the estimand of interest, but \citet{Ogburn2015} have shown that the same functional of the observed data can be used to identify under monotonicity the local average treatment effects conditional on baseline covariates, $\mbox{LATE}(v)$.
 In fact, much of the previous literature regarding estimation of instrumental variable models with covariates has assumed monotonicity.
-In particular, for the special case where $V=W$, previous methods include full parametric specifications suitable when both the IV and exposure are binary by \citet{Little1998} and \citet{Hirano2000} and a semi-parametric model proposed by \citet{Abadie2003}.
-In the case where $V$ is null, \citet{Frolich2007} characterised two distinct non-parametric estimation methods, while \citet{Tan2006} proposed a DR estimator which is consistent when either the instrument propensity score and either the outcome or the exposure parametric models are correctly specified.
+In particular, for the special case where $V=W$, previous methods include full parametric specifications suitable when both the IV and exposure are binary \citep{Little1998,Hirano2000} as well as semi-parametric models \citep{Abadie2003}.
+In the case where $V$ is null, \citet{Frolich2007} characterised two distinct non-parametric estimation methods, while \citet{Tan2006} proposed a DR estimator which is consistent when the instrument propensity score and either the outcome or the exposure parametric models are correctly specified.

-For the $\mbox{ATT}(v)$, \citet{Robins1994} and \citet{Tan2010} proposed DR estimators in the case where for $V=W$, and $V$ is a strict subset of $W$ respectively.
+For the $\mbox{ATT}(v)$, \citet{Robins1994} proposed DR estimators in settings where $V=W$, while \citet{Tan2010} did so in settings where $V$ is a strict subset of $W$ respectively.
 The DR estimator presented by \citet{Okui2012} and \citet{Vansteelandt2015} builds on the work of \citet{Tan2010}.
 For the special case when $V$ is null, \citet{Vansteelandt2015} proposed other DR estimators which are locally efficient, and also constructed a bias-reduced DR IV estimator.
 Several authors have proposed data-adaptive estimators for the linear IV model with no effect modification, beginning with a TSLS where the first stage in fitted using LASSO with a data-adaptive penalty \citep{Belloni2012}.
-The bias-reduced DR IV estimator has also been implemented when $V$ is null using data-adaptive fits for the conditional mean outcome in the unexposed $\mA_y$ \citep{Vermeulen2016}. \citet{Chernozhukov2016} proposed two other IV DR data-adaptive estimators and gave conditions under which data-adaptive fits can be used for $\mA_z$, $\mA_a$ and $\mA_y$.
+The bias-reduced DR IV estimator has also been implemented when $V$ is null using data-adaptive fits for the conditional mean outcome in the unexposed $\omega(W)$ \citep{Vermeulen2016}. \citet{Chernozhukov2016} proposed two other IV DR data-adaptive estimators and gave conditions under which data-adaptive fits can be used for the law of the instrument $Z$ given $W$, $g(W)$, the treatment model $\pi(Z,W)$ and $\omega(W)$.
 Comparing these DR estimators to the those presented here would be a promising avenue for future research.